-We were very pleased with our last SIAMS (Statutory Inspection of Anglican and Methodist Schools) Report which took place in January 2015.
+We are delighted and very proud of our most recent SIAMS Report (Statutory Inspection of Anglican and Methodist Schools) which took place in November 2021.

 The school is characterised by the tangible care that pervades the whole school community...